wjakob/nanobind/docs/api_extra.rst

       In a multi-device/GPU setup, this function returns the ID of the device storing the array.

-   .. cpp:function:: const Scalar * data() const
+   .. cpp:function:: Scalar * data() const

-      Return a const pointer to the array data.
+      Return a pointer to the array data.
+      If :cpp:var:`ReadOnly` is true, a pointer-to-const is returned.

-   .. cpp:function:: Scalar * data()
+   .. cpp:function:: template <typename...
+Ts> auto& operator()(Ts... indices)

-      Return a mutable pointer to the array data.
-Only enabled when `Scalar` is not itself ``const``.
+      Return a reference to the element stored at the provided index/indices.
+      If :cpp:var:`ReadOnly` is true, a reference-to-const is returned.
+      Note that ``sizeof(Ts)`` must match :cpp:func:`ndim()`.

+      This accessor is only available when the scalar type and array dimension were specified as template parameters.

    .. cpp:function:: template <typename...
 Extra> auto view()